cmroper/matlab-web-app-server-on-aws/README.md

 > \*When the server is configured to use MATLAB Runtime versions prior to R2023b, the `unsafe-inline` attribute is set in the `script-src` directive of the Content Security Policy on the server and cannot be disabled.
 This allows web apps with embedded JavaScript to execute on the server.
 These runtimes are disabled by default starting in R2024b.
 You can enable them using the [webapps-runtime](https://www.mathworks.com/help/webappserver/ref/webappsruntime.html) command.

-MathWorks provides templates for only the six most recent releases of MATLAB Web App Server.
+**Note**: MathWorks provides templates for only the six most recent releases of MATLAB Web App Server.
 Earlier templates are removed and are no longer supported.

 # Architecture and Resources
 Deploying this reference architecture creates several resources in your